 Filing for returns

 While some Australians are still busy preparing for their tax returns, Edge said it is crucial that they know what they can claim.
+To find out how much your income tax would be use Yourmortgage's income tax calculator.

 Due to the COVID-19 restrictions, Edge said some might be eligible for some extra deductions, especially if they are working from home.